alexseimakar/Butler-Telegram_bot/README.md

 ## Future Enhancements:
 Natural Language Processing (NLP): Implement NLP to enable more conversational interactions, allowing users to add or modify tasks using natural language commands.
-Whatever I'll think of smt new
+Whatever I come up with